geografa/edrex.github.io/_posts/2013-07-11-static-site-gen-research-and-experiments.md

 layout: post
 ---

-This is a continuation of
+This is a follow-up to [Jekyll, Pages, and Prose.io](http://edrex.github.io/2013/07/16/jekyll-pages-prose/).

 ## Why Static